Care for our Wildlife

 Protection

 Birds like a safe environment.
 Birds will be more inclined to visit a garden that is free from predators such as cats.
-Birdbaths and feeding tables should be at least one metre above the ground in an open position where they will be protected from predators.
-Bird boxes provide a place for birds to escape predators.
+Birdbaths and feeding tables should be at least one meter above the ground in an open position, where they will be protected from predators.
+Bird boxes provide a place for birds to escape predations, seek peace and shelter, and rear a family.

 Birds will be more attracted to a quiet environment.
 Noisy children, barking dogs, cats or loud music will scare many birds away.